aspose-svg/Aspose.SVG-API-References/english/net/aspose.svg/fontssettings/getfontslookupfolders/_index.md

 ---
 title: FontsSettings.GetFontsLookupFolders
 second_title: Aspose.SVG for .NET API Reference
-description: FontsSettings method.
+description: FontsSettings GetFontsLookupFolders method.
 Gets a copy of array which contains fonts folders.
 Fonts found in these folders are used for characters rendering
 type: docs
 weight: 20
 url: /net/aspose.svg/fontssettings/getfontslookupfolders/